Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 ## Sigma shortcomings

-While Sigma rules are supposed to be directly usable between detection stacks, by simply changing the compiler backend, this is rarely the case.
-Because the Sigma standard is not well specified and lacks a common taxonomy it is difficult to use a rule designed to operate on the output of Sysmon event logs to a detection stack that only uses System logs or EDR logs.
+While Sigma rules are supposed to be directly usable between detection stacks, by simply changing the compiler backend.
+However this is rarely the case.
+Because the Sigma standard is not well specified and lacks a common taxonomy it is difficult to use a rule designed to operate on the output of Sysmon event logs with a detection stack that only uses System logs or EDR logs.

 For example, in the above example rule, we see that the rule requires